 Also covered under this policy is any damage of the above nature occurring to a particular flat and affecting any of the fixture in the flat.
 The block policy insurance does not cover contents or damage through neglect or through wear and tear.

 To find out more about the cover the policy provides or to make a claim, contact us on 01555 665316 or use the Contact Form.

-Home Contents Insurance: Owners are responsible for insuring against the loss or damage to decoration, furniture and personal possessions.
-Damage or destruction of belongings caused by a burst pipe or flooding from a neighbour above happens all too often.
+Home Contents Insurance: Owners are responsible for insuring against the loss or damage to decoration, furniture, and personal possessions.
+Damage or destruction of belongings caused by a burst pipe or flooding from a neighbor above happens all too often.
 Home contents insurance gives you peace of mind that should something like this happen, you are protected.

 Click here then select Home Contents Insurance from the menu on the left to find out more about affordable cover you can arrange through Thistle Tenant Risks.